Koenkk/zigbee2mqtt.io/docs/devices/SP-EUC01.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes
+### Issues with inadvertent state toggling by control switches
+It's been reported by several people that this plug can be turned on or off by control switches (e.g. IKEA E1812 or E1743) when routed through this plug.
+The problem only affects firmware version v42 according to current knowledge.
+A temporary solution is currently to install an older firmware version (v32) with a modified file version header to bypass the downgrade restriction.
+See [issue #13903](https://github.com/Koenkk/zigbee2mqtt/issues/13903#issuecomment-1244720072) for a tutorial and further information.

 ### Pairing
 Press and hold the button on the device for +- 5 seconds, until the blue light starts blinking.